 EAL Resources for Students

-This is a page with links to resources that assist EAL students by answering general questions about the English language and helping with grammar problems, idioms, and academic conventions.
-It includes a large number of links to online courses, grammar sites, vocabulary activities and help with specific tasks.
+Answers to common questions about the English language, as well as help with grammar, idioms, and academic conventions.
+This resource includes a number of links to online courses, grammar sites, vocabulary activities, and help with specific tasks.

 Academic English Café

-On this site you can take free English language quizzes on grammar and writing topics, practice with real academic vocabulary, read model essays on many academic topics and listen to authentic English language programs.
+Take free English language quizzes on grammar and writing topics, practice with real academic vocabulary, access real model essays on many academic topics, and listen to authentic English language programs.

-The EduFind Online Test Centre is a site where you can work through fully interactive tests and educational games to improve your skills.
-There is no charge but you do have to register to use this resource and your browser must accept cookies and have Flash Player installed.
+Work through fully interactive tests and educational games to improve your skills.
+There is no charge, but you do need to register to use this resource and your browser must accept cookies and have Flash Player installed.
 Once you are registered you can also keep track of your test scores over time.
 While the test itself is free, it is part of a commercial site so there are some optional extras that require payment.

 EAL Writing and Reading